I don’t remember the exact day, but I remember the feeling like it was yesterday.

 However, in the last section I put retire in parenthesis for a reason: I don’t mean to traditionally retire as someone in their late 60’s might.

-I mean to put myself in a financial position where I’m able to walk away from my corporate job and go do something I’m passionate about, even if that means making much less money.
+I mean to put myself in a financial position where I’m able to walk away from my corporate job and go do something I’m passionate about, even if that means making much less money, or no money at all.

 I have a long list of things which I’d love to do in my life.
 Passion projects you might call them.